xt0fer/reveal-slides/md/fundamental-programming-structures-in-java.md

 - Java is case sensitive
 - Class names must begin with a letter, and after that, they can have any combination of letters and digits
-- You cannot use a Java reserved word
+- Do not use Java reserved words (for, while, public...)
-- You need to make the file name for the source code the same as the name of the public class
+- Name the source file the same as the name of the public class: "FirstSample.java"
-- whitespace is irrelevant to the Java compiler
+- whitespace (blank lines, spaces, tabs...) is irrelevant to the Java compiler

 -